ARQ-CRISP/Robotics-AI-Mini-School/tasks.md

 _“Local exploration”_ starts.

-(This is the part of the code that teams will have to update in the Hackathon; in the initial baseline we provide, the robot only does simple things.)
+(This is the part of the code that the teams will have to update in the Hackathon; in the initial baseline we provide, the robot moves only.)

+You are expected to update the provided code so that the gripper performs the tasks as below:

+- The gripper finds the object.

+- The gripper positions itself to perform the grasping.

-The gripper closes.
+- The gripper closes and grasps the object.

-The arm moves up to a fixed configuration, with the gripper at about 15 cm over the table.
+- The arm moves up to a fixed configuration, with the gripper at about 15 cm over the table.

-Gentle shaking.
+- Gentle shaking.

-The arm moves back to a random/valid configuration near to the table.
+- The arm moves back to a random/valid configuration near to the table.

-Gripper opens.
+- Gripper opens.

-The arm moves back to home configuration.
+- The arm moves back to home configuration.

+***Your code:***

+Should consist of:

+- Create a ROS node that reads the information provided by the input node.

+- Create a ROS node that would control the arms to perform grasping the object.

+- Update the launch file to activate the nodes.

+Your graph should look like it:

 [![Teams](teamsb.png)]()